lmweber/benchmark-data-Levine-32-dim/README.md

 CyTOF benchmark data sets from PhenoGraph paper
 ===============================================

-This repository contains R code to prepare two manually gated benchmark data sets from the PhenoGraph paper (Levine et al, 2015) into a tab-delimited text format with cluster labels.
+This repository contains R code to prepare two manually gated benchmark data sets from the PhenoGraph paper (Levine et al, 2015) into a tab-delimited text format with cluster labels added.

 If you use these data sets, please cite the PhenoGraph paper (citation below).
 These are very useful data sets and we would like to give the authors credit, and thank them for making the data sets publicly available.